“I Feel Utterly, Hopelessly Alone.”

 Social isolation is a real problem for women with ADHD.
 We feel disconnected from family members and colleagues who don’t understand our ADD challenges.
 And we feel too ashamed to ask for help.
 Why changing this dynamic is so important — and doable.

 Although both sexes can and do struggle in the area of social relationships, a double standard often exists.

 Whereas a man may be excused for violating one of the many social rules, a woman is often not — even when violating the exact same social rule.
 After all, women are supposed to know more about appropriate social behaviors, right?

-Wrong – especially when the woman in question is contending with social impairment sometimes caused by attention deficit (ADHD).
-There are some common areas where many women with ADHD feel their social skills are weak: feeling socially connected with friends, acquaintances and business associates, mastering the multi-tasking switch between work, home and family, being unable to ask for help or assert needs, and feeling isolated and depressed due to lack of positive social interaction.
+Wrong — especially when the woman in question is contending with social impairment sometimes caused by attention deficit (ADHD or ADD).
+There are some common areas where many women with ADHD feel their social skills are weak: feeling socially connected with friends, acquaintances and business associates, mastering the multi-tasking switch between work, home and family, being unable to ask for help or assert needs, and feeling isolated and sad due to lack of positive social interaction.
 Why is this, and what can you do to build your social strength?

 Social skills are all the things we should say and do (or not say and do) when we interact with other people.
 They aren’t officially taught in school, but it’s expected that we all know the mysterious social rules that govern our relationships.

 If you don’t, you often end up dismissed, rejected, and lonely without knowing exactly what it is that you did wrong, and no one usually tells you.
 Without feedback you rarely have a chance to improve your social behavior.
 What a vicious cycle!

 What to do: Ask people you trust to help you understand what social skill areas you need to improve and be receptive to feedback.
 Others can help you with your “blind spots.”